 Eventually I had to downgrade the firmware to a version earlier than the version pre-installed version on the router.

-Fortunately, downgrading the firmware is a breeze.
+Fortunately, downgrading the firmware is just as simple as upgrading.

 Go into the router’s management by pointing your web browesr to routerlogin.net.
 By the way, if you can’t access it (which happened to me), you may need to restart your router first.
 The screen you see after logging in will show your router version at the top right.
 You will probably have 188.8.131.52.
 That won’t work.
 Neither will the version it wants you to install, which is 184.108.40.206.